KongZ/piggy/README.md

 ### Restrict process to run

-Set [piggy-enforce-integrity](https://github.com/KongZ/piggy/blob/main/docs/annotations.md#piggy-enforce-integrity) annotation to `true` (default is true) will restrict piggy-env to resolve the variable only process defined on container arguments.
+Setting the [piggy-enforce-integrity](https://github.com/KongZ/piggy/blob/main/docs/annotations.md#piggy-enforce-integrity) annotation to `true` (default is `true`) restricts piggy-env to resolve variables only for the process defined in the container arguments.

-### Limit secrets injection only allowed service accounts

-You may improve security by restrict only Pod service account to read the secrets.
+You may improve security by restricting access to only the Pod's service account.
-You can limit access by adding variable name `PIGGY_ALLOWED_SA` to AWS secret where value is `namespace:service_account` name.
+You can limit access by adding a variable named `PIGGY_ALLOWED_SA` to the AWS secret, where the value is the `namespace:service_account` name.

-The Piggy Webhooks will not inject secrets into containers if the Pod service account name is not matched with value of `PIGGY_ALLOWED_SA`.
+Piggy Webhooks will not inject secrets into containers if the Pod's service account name does not match the value of `PIGGY_ALLOWED_SA`.

-You can add multiple service account name by separate each name with comma.
+You can add multiple service account names by separating each name with a comma.

 For example: